 Sarah, 32, has hypermobile shoulders and knees.
 She’d avoided exercise for years, worried about injury.
 “Regular yoga classes left me in pain,” she recalls.
 “My knees hyperextended in Warrior poses, and my shoulders felt unstable in Downward Dog.”

 Things shifted once Sarah worked with a teacher who knew hypermobility.
-“She had me keep a tiny bend in my joints and turn my core on,” Sarah says.
-“It felt more like strength training than stretching.”
-A few months later, the knee pain eased and her shoulders felt steadier.
-Yoga turned into her go-to tool.
+“She had me keep a tiny bend in my joints and really switch my core on,” Sarah says.
+“It started to feel more like strength work than stretching.”
+After a few months, her knees felt calmer and her shoulders steadier—yoga became her go-to.

-John, 40, had nagging hip pain.
-With mindful Warrior II and steady Bridge work, he built glute strength.
+John, 40, dealt with a nagging hip ache.
+With mindful Warrior II and consistent Bridge work, he built glute strength.
 “I can walk without that ache now,” he says.
-These stories show how yoga for hypermobile joints can transform lives.
+These stories show how steady practice can help.

 Frequently Asked Questions